 For Thin Crust Pizza: Take the dough and cut the dough into 2 equal parts.
 Take each piece and place it cut side down on your counter.
 Use the palm of your hand to smash it down a little.
 Then start to fold the sides in on itself to create a ball.
 Cover with a tea towel and allow to sit for 30 minutes.
 Repeat with other dough half.

-Top your pizza with your desired ingredients and place it in the oven for about 7-9 minutes or until the crust is a nice golden brown.
+Thin Crust - Top your pizza with your desired ingredients and place it in the oven for about 7-9 minutes or until the crust is a nice golden brown.

 Remove pizza from oven and brush crust with melted garlic butter immediately.
 Then sprinkle with Parmesan cheese.
 Cut and serve.